ISF Board Members

 Dr Duane Pitt is a board-certified orthopedic surgeon and Fellow of the American Academy of Orthopedic Surgeons.
 He graduated from medical school at the University of California at Irvine School of Medicine, and completed an orthopedic surgery residency with focus on trauma, scoliosis, deformity, cancer, pediatric and adult spine disorders, at Loma Linda University Medical Center in southern California.
 He later accepted and completed a post doctorate Spine Fellowship at the University of Southern California in Los Angeles, where the focus was in spine and scoliosis deformity reconstruction, minimally invasive spinal surgery, and professional sports related spinal injuries.

-Lt Col Duane Pitt is a Aerospace Medicine Flight Surgeon for the California Air National Guard.
-He has served consistently in support of combat search and rescue efforts of the 129th Rescue Squadron of the California ANG, in a number of different positions at different times.
-This has included Comander of the 129th Medical Group, Chairman of the Occupational Health Working Group, and Chief of Professional Services.
+Lieutenant Colonel Duane D.H.
+Pitt, USAF (Ret) was an Aerospace Medicine Flight Surgeon for the California Air National Guard.
+He has served consistently in support of combat search and rescue efforts of the 129th Rescue Squadron of the California ANG, in a number of different positions at different times from 1997 until his retirement.
+This has included Comander of the 129th Medical Group, Chief of Aerospace Medicine, Chief of Professional Services, and Chairman of the Occupational Health Working Group.

 Dr Pitt has been involved in a number of humanitarian efforts over the years.
 In February 2010 he supported a medical re-supply transport mission directed to the earthquake ravaged Haiti.
 In Sept 2010 he was the first spine surgeon to support the Surgical Humanitarian Mission co-sponsored by Fundación HOMS and Friends of Dominium Republic.
 It was this surgical mission that sparks his interest in creating this organization to provide surgery, to prevent life and limb threatening conditions, to the underserved.